pjsg/nodemcu-firmware/docs/en/modules/rotary.md

 #### Returns
 Nothing.
 If the arguments are in error, or the operation cannot be completed, then an error is thrown.

+For all API calls, if the channel number is out of range, then an error will be thrown.

 #### Example
 ```lua
 rotary.setup(0, 5,6, 7)
 ```

 ## rotary.on()
 Sets a callback on specific events.